ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

 ```

 > An object is simply a value or variable that has a method, A method is a function associated with a particular object.
 An Object Oriented program is the one that uses methods to express the properties and operations on each data structure.

 ## How to gauge the quality of Class?
-With getting more enhancements and upgrades to class, we definitely need base to measure the quality of class.
+Idea of class is getting more enhancements and upgrades.
+With these sophisticated way of defining class, comes with challenge to gauge the quality of the class being created.
+We definitely need a base to measure the quality of class.

 Grady Booch proposes five metrics to measure the quality of classes: